amazon-archives/aws-mobile-react-native-starter/README.md

 import { StyleSheet, Text, View, Button, Image } from 'react-native';
 ```

-8. Edit your App component to transform it into one that suports `Storage`
+8. Edit your App component to transform it into one that supports `Storage`
 ```javascript
 export default WithStorage(WithAuth(class App extends React.Component {
   // ...